juliokozarewicz/credit_risk/README.md

 | Percentage of data removed | 12.10 %

+>To maintain the model's performance in terms of data integrity, rows with missing data will be deleted and not replaced with averages.

 ## About outliers removed from the original database:

 | TOTALS                     | VALUES